orbtl-ai/ml-md-api/README.md

 # Machine Learning of Marine Debris API (ML/MD API)
 ## Overview
-The Machine Learning of Marine Debris (ML/MD) is a project to automatically detect stranded marine debris objects along coastlines from high resolution aerial photos.
-Typically, these photographs would be taken from an Uncrewed Aerial System (UAS) or crewed aircraft, allowing rapid standing-stock surveys of marine debris at the local-to-regional scale.
+The Machine Learning of Marine Debris (ML/MD) project seeks to automatically detect shoreline stranded marine debris objects from high resolution aerial photos.
+Typically, these photos are taken from an Uncrewed Aerial System (UAS) or crewed aircraft, allowing a single operator to perform rapid standing-stock surveys of marine debris at the local-to-regional scale.

 The "automatic detection" of marine debris is performed by deep learning-based object detection models specifically trained for the detection of marine debris.
 These deep learning models are trained using the [Tensorflow Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/README.md).